KaungZinLin/ShortSum/README.md

 ### 📝 Bad Handwriting Detector
 Using the power of OCR (Optical Character Recognition) and AI, scan a paper that is badly-written and AI will try its best to get the information and give you a summary of it.

+### 🔄 Recheck
+Type in the question and *your* answer, and AI will check if it's correct or not and give you a rating out of 10

+### 🗣️ TTS (Text-to-Speech)
+Speak out the AI-generated summaries in different languages and accents

 ### 🔍 Image Search *(powered by Google)*
 Search images from keywords